Sanchary09/CT_SCAN_ANALYSIS/README.md

 ---

-The reconstructed dataset has large size hence it is not included in this repository, while you perform the implementation it will be directly available on successfull completion of the code.
+The reconstructed dataset has large size hence it is not included in this repository, while you perform the implementation it will be directly available on successfull execution of the code.